 QFA includes various components, and participants have the option to tap into these resources singly or in combination with one another, depending on their needs.
 To learn more about each component, click below or keep scrolling:

 What’s included in the program — and how do I apply?

-QFA includes three different components: a QFA grant program; technical assistance; and leadership and professional development.
+QFA includes two unique programs: a QFA Grant and Professional Development Program and a Technical Assistance Program.
 Please note that each component has different eligibility criteria.
 Participants have the option of tapping into these resources singly or in combination with one another, depending on each organization’s needs.

-IFF will provide free technical assistance to support agencies applying to the State of Illinois’ Early Childhood Construction Grant (ECCG).
-While the State has not yet released information on the 2021 grant opportunity, we plan to assist agencies based on what we know from prior iterations of the Illinois ECCG so that providers are better prepared to apply when it does become available.
-Technical assistance may include: conducting site visits, developing a strong plan and proposal, ensuring all necessary documentation is prepared, providing architectural and/or design support, developing a budget, creating a floorplan, providing assistance in proving ownership, and more.
+IFF will provide free technical assistance to support selected agencies applying to the State of Illinois’ Early Childhood Construction Grant (ECCG) Program.
+The IL ECCG Program is a state-sponsored initiative to invest in quality early childhood education facilities where they are most needed.
+The ECCG Program will award ECE providers $100 million in grants to support the renovation, expansion, and construction of new facilities to serve more children.
+QFA’s technical assistance may include: conducting site visits, developing a strong plan and proposal, ensuring all necessary documentation is prepared, providing architectural and/or design support, developing a budget, creating a floorplan, providing assistance in proving ownership, and more.